danielmoreira/my-academic-website/content/teaching/biometrics-spr20/index.md

 ~~Office Hours: MON and WED, 2:00 to 4:00 PM, 150N Fitzpatrick Hall~~<sup>[1](#covid19)</sup>
 Lectures: TUE and THR, 2:00 to 3:15 PM, through Zoom<sup>[1](#covid19)</sup>
 Office Hours: TUE and THR, 5:05 to 6:15 PM, through Zoom<sup>[1](#covid19)</sup>
-*Students are not obligated to attend classes at 2:00 pm.*
+*Students are not obligated to attend classes at 2:00 pm, but are certainly welcome.*
 *All classes are being recorded with Panopto.*

 Slack: https://cse-biometrics-spr20.slack.com